In This Article You Will Read About

 There is confusion over the difference between the “Rottie Rumble” of pleasure and an actual growl of aggression.
 So to help people understand when Rottweilers are truly aggressive, we will discuss and show the difference.
 We also look at other idiosyncratic Rottie behaviors like the “Rottie Lean” and their tendency to “eat water.”
 New owners, be prepared!

 But before we get into what the Rottweiler is like, let’s look at what the Rottweiler breed standard aims for in the ideal Rottweiler temperament.

 Depending on where you look, you will find slightly different expectations of the Rottweiler temperament of a Rottweiler.
 But in general, most kennel clubs around the world have pretty much the same ideal temperaments for the Rottweiler.

 The ADRK (Allegmeiner Deutscher Rottweiler Klub) is the German governing organization for the Rottweiler breed.

-It’s also responsible for setting, maintaining, and updating/revising the Breed Standard at an international level.
+It’s also responsible for setting, maintaining, updating, and revising the Breed Standard internationally.

-This is the organization that ‘gave birth’ to the Rottweiler breed and is the ultimate authority when it comes to the integrity of the breed.
+This is the organization that ‘gave birth’ to the Rottweiler breed and is the ultimate authority regarding the breed’s integrity.

-The ADRK Breed Standard describes Rottweiler behavior and temperament like this….
+The ADRK Breed Standard describes the Rottweiler’s behavior and temperament as:

 These descriptions give you a good idea of what to expect from an adult Rottweiler who is well-bred and has been raised correctly.